Power Optimisation Ltd

 Electricity Contracts

-The software also has an option for the direct modelling of the electricity contracts which are offered on power exchanges or by electricity brokers.
+Powerop also has an option for the direct modelling of the electricity contracts which are offered on power exchanges or by electricity brokers.
 Electricity contracts (also known as power contracts) may be of type 'buy' or 'sell'.
-The software models the details of the electricity contracts that are offered on the British contracts market.
 Electricity contracts may optionally be grouped, so that if one contract in a group is accepted then all the other contracts in that group must be accepted.
-This direct modelling of electricity contracts allows the software to consider a much larger number of such contracts than if they were modelled as pseudo-generating units.
+This direct modelling of electricity contracts allows Powerop to consider a much larger number of such contracts than if they were modelled as pseudo-generating units.
 This provides guidance to the electricity company as to which contracts to accept and at what volumes, in order to maximise profits, whilst taking into account the knock-on effects of accepting those contracts on the outputs of the physical generating units, including the effects of ramp rates.

 Initial Conditions